-Group and Hold (or full cross-match), FBC, electrolytes, LFT's, lipase, coagulation screen and blood glucose.

-Imaging

-- Trauma series in resuscitation room (chest, pelvis and lateral cervical spine), when indicated.
-Thoracic and lumbar spine may be indicated, based on mechanism or clinical findings. - CT Scan Investigation of choice in STABLE CHILDREN with abdominal trauma. - Focussed Assessment by Sonography for Trauma (FAST) - $\,\circ\,$ Detection of free fluid at the bedside. - Limited as operator dependent and only performed by clinicians with appropriate training.

-- Does not alter need for CT scan
+- Pathology: Group and Hold (or full cross-match), FBC, electrolytes, LFT's, lipase and blood glucose. - Imaging: - Trauma series in resuscitation room (chest, pelvis and lateral cervical spine), when indicated.
+Thoracic and lumbar spine may be indicated, based on mechanism or clinical findings. - CT Scan: Investigation of choice in STABLE CHILDREN with abdominal trauma. - Focussed Assessment by Sonography for Trauma (FAST) - detection of free fluid at the bedside - limited as operator dependent, only by clinicians with appropriate training - Formal Ultrasound - little role, except when CT scan is unavailable.

-- Formal Ultrasound

-- Little role, except when CT scan is unavailable.